alondmnt/parallel-comp/README.md

          'script': 'my_template_script.sh',
          'status': 'init'}

-note the 'priority' field and its score. jobs are submitted in priority groups in descending order. first, all jobs within a batch with the highest priority score will be submitted. the next-ranked priority group will be submitted only once they have completed, and so on. the absolute scores assigned as priorities can be arbitrary as long as they are ordered, with one exception: jobs with priorities that exceed 100 are globally prioritized - across all batches (the top ones are submitted before any other job in any other batch is).
+note the 'priority' field and its score. jobs are submitted in priority groups in descending order. first, all jobs within a batch with the highest priority score will be submitted. the next-ranked priority group will be submitted only once they have completed, and so on. this allows one, for example, to separate the execution of a Map step and a Reduce step when implementing a MapReduce workflow. the absolute scores assigned as priorities can be arbitrary as long as they are ordered, with one exception: jobs with priorities that exceed 100 are globally prioritized - across all batches (the top ones are submitted before any other job in any other batch is).

 note, that some system-specific definitions appear at the top of the file pbsmgr.py.